Julie Rrap

 Julie Rrap (also known as Julie Parr, Julie Brown or Julie Brown-Rrap, born 1950) is an Australian contemporary artist who was raised on the Gold Coast in Queensland.
 She was born Julie Parr, and reversed her name to express her sense of opposition.
-Since the mid-1970's she has worked in photography, painting, sculpture, video and performance.
+Since the mid-1970s she has worked in photography, painting, sculpture, video and performance.
 Julie's work expresses her interest in images of the body, especially the female body.

 Biography

 Julie was born in Lismore, New South Wales, Australia.
 Her family relocated to a small town, Nerang, in the Hinterlands off the Gold Coast, Queensland, which is where she grew up with her sister and brothers who included Mike Parr—an artist with whom she has often collaborated.

 In 1971, she completed her Bachelor of Arts Degree at the University of Queensland, Brisbane Australia.
 In 1974 she continued studies in painting and drawing at the National Art School, East Sydney Technical College (later the City Art Institute), at the University of Sydney.
 In 1975 she studied at the Power Worksheds in the Fine Arts Department of the University of Sydney.
 In 1976 she studied photo media at the City Art Institute in Sydney.

 In Julie Rrap's early career she was running a photographic business with John Delacour who is also a photographer.
 The business mainly specialised in reproductions of magazines, catalogues, and fine art books.

 In 1975 Rrap worked with members of a performance art group (Alex Danko, Mike Parr, Noel Sheridan, Joan Grounds and Tim Burns) from the University of Sydney.

 In 1976, Rrap married Bill Brown, a painter.

 In the 1980s Rrap focused a lot of her time at universities and art schools such as the Australian Centre for Photography, Alexander Mackie College, Meadowbank, East Sydney Technical College, and Sydney College of the Arts, providing lectures in art and design, painting, photography, and photo-media.

 Julie Rrap then lived in France and Belgium between 1986 and 1994.
 This helped to ground her work in a more international context, and she exhibited widely during this period.
 In 1994.
 Julie returned to Australia.

 In 2010, Rrap completed her PhD at Monash University in Melbourne, Australia.

 Rrap lives and works in Sydney, and frequently travels between Europe and Australia for exhibitions and the creation of her works.
 She continues to work in the Faculty of Arts and Social Sciences at the University of Sydney and leads research and publishes about artists.